Business Certificate (DBA)

 If more than one person is conducting business under said name, all persons should be listed on the business certificate.
 All proprietors are not required to appear together at the same time but all signatures must be notarized or signed in front of the Town Clerk.
 The business certificate will take effect once completed by all owners and filed with the Town Clerk.

 Yes, if you close your business and have a Business Certificate filed with the Town Clerk's office, then you will need to fill out a Statement of Discontinuance form.
-You can complete this form in person at the Town Clerk's office or you can print your own form by clicking here, sign it in front of a Notary Public and then return it to the Town Clerk's office at your soonest convenience.
+You can complete this form in person at the Town Clerk's office or you can print your own Statement of Discontinuance form (PDF), sign it in front of a Notary Public and then return it to the Town Clerk's office at your soonest convenience.
 Please be aware that you may be responsible for any current Personal Property bills in addition to a future billing if your business was open during the assessment period.

-For more information about DBA's and small businesses, visit the State's "Starting a Small Business" page by clicking here.
+For more information about DBAs and small businesses, visit the State's "Starting a Small Business" page.

-Town of Deerfield Business Certificate Listing - as of 9-3-19
+- View the Town of Deerfield Business Certificate Listing (PDF) as of July 12, 2022.